trovster/fitness-visualisations/README.md

 # Fitness Components

 This provides two Web Components for fitness visualisations.
-The default design is inspired by Apple Fitness.
+The default ring design is inspired by Apple Fitness.
 You can use a fully featured card or just the rings.

 ## Installation